 Archbishop Justin Welby – Archbishop of Canterbury

-Our involved in Thy Kingdom Come this year includes our usual monthly online Prayer Meetings.
+Our involved in Thy Kingdom Come this year includes our usual monthly online Prayer Meeting, which comes live from Big Church Festival.
 If you’ve never been to one of our Zoom gatherings before they are free to attend but we do ask that you register first.
-The Prayer Meetings will be taking place at noon on Monday 17 May and 8pm on Thursday 20 May.